Accelerating Reduction and Scan Using Tensor Core Units: Related Work

-Considerable research has been done on the development of performance portable reduction and scan kernels~\cite{tangram,petabricks,lift,larsen2017strategies}.
-These compilers express the algorithms as system of alternative building blocks that are then composed and auto-tuned at compile time for both the target architecture and the input characteristics.
+Considerable research has been done on the development of performance portable compilers for reduction and scan kernels~\cite{petabricks,tangram,de2019automatic,larsen2017strategies,lift}.
+These compilers express the algorithms as systems of alternative building blocks that are then composed and auto-tuned at compile time for both the target architecture and the input characteristics.
 These tools are synergistic with our technique, since we are able to add our algorithm as another building block to implement reduction or scan.

-Previous work~\cite{yan2013streamscan,merrill2010revisiting,cub,chaurasia2015compiling,halide} has also shown that optimizations can be made to either avoid or hide the overhead of multi-kernel launches.
+Previous work~\cite{chaurasia2015compiling,cub,merrill2010revisiting,halide,yan2013streamscan} has also shown that optimizations can be made to either avoid or hide the overhead of multi-kernel launches.
 These optimizations would enable our grid-level operations to be competitive for large sizes when compared to state-of-the-art methods.
 Other research looked at specific cases of scan, in~\cite{sam} the authors look at performing scan on tuples while minimizing global reads and facilitating latency hiding.
-Recently there has been some work in applying scan and reduction to optimize database queries~\cite{tokura2018almost,cruz2016accelerating,hou2017fast}.

 Work describing NVIDIA's Tensor Cores is scarce.
 In~\cite{jia2018dissecting}, the authors use microbenchmarks to discern micro-architectural details of the V100 architecture.
-In~\cite{markidis2018nvidia, haidar2017investigating} use half precision and Tensor Cores to implement iterative solvers.
+This work was extended in~\cite{Raihan} where authors' study expand on the micro-architectural study and show a proposed NVIDIA \mpu architecture.
+In~\cite{markidis2018nvidia, haidar2017investigating} the authors use half precision and \mpus to implement iterative solvers.
 They use half precision along with low quality solvers to compute the initial conditions and then switch to both higher precision solvers for subsequent iterations.
-The authors also examine the error incurred when using Tensor Cores and half-precision for HPC workloads.
-In~\cite{gupta2015deep,micikevicius2018mixed,anderson2017efficient} the authors devise schemes to accelerate neural network training with limited loss of precision using half precision and Tensor Cores.
+The authors also examine the numerical error incurred when using \mpus and half-precision for HPC workloads.